ahmetaltunfatih/LEDAW/ORCA-OUT/README.txt

 ORCA output files necessary to perform LED analyses on the interaction energy of
+1) water dimer with and without BSSE correction
-1) boat conformer of water cluster
+2) boat conformer of water cluster
-2) central mononer with its environment in a molecular crystal
+3) central mononer with its environment in a molecular crystal